wdorsey/dotVFile/README.md

 ```

 ### VFileInfo
-A `VFileInfo` holds all the data about a vfile except for the file bytes.
+`VFileInfo` holds all the data about a vfile except for the file bytes.

 - `VFileInfo` is the typical return value for most VFile API operations.
 - `VFileInfo` are created internally by VFile.